remy/remysharp.com/public/blog/auto-populating-select-boxes-using-jquery-ajax.md

 ### Where to take it next

-<p>So that's the primer.
+So that's the primer.
 Next steps: upgrade, integrate, extend and stylise.
-Below is an example of the category selection when submitting an item for sale on Ebay.</p>
+Below is an example of the category selection when submitting an item for sale on Ebay.

 ![Ebay Category Selection](/images/ebay_categories.gif)